Configuring Microsoft Azure Key Vault For On-Prem Agent

 To set up and use Azure Key Vault to store credentials for an on-prem system configured as a cloud profile, complete the following steps:

-1. Register an application with Azure Active Directory.
+1. Register an application with Microsoft Entra ID.
 This enables Workato to retrieve secrets from Key Vault.

 2. Set up Azure Key Vault for either workspace-level secrets management or project-specific secrets management.